Saddle Fitting Guide for English Style Saddles

 The Twist of the saddle is the part of the seat that is the narrowest.

 Women often have problems with saddles rubbing and putting pressure on the 'bits' that are unmentionable.
 This prevents the rider for sitting deep and in comfort as the rider is constantly moving forwards and backwards to gain relief, as the discomfort becomes more intense.
 I know, as I have this problem with a great many saddles!!!

 The problem is that most saddles are designed by men.
 Men have a distance between their seatbones of about 4", but women can vary from 4" to 8" and the wider apart your seatbones, the worse the problem becomes if the 'Twist' is too narrow or high.
 The pubic bone is also much lower in women than in men.
 This causes pressure on the soft female bits if the twist is too high or too hard.

 The seatbones are meant to sit on the seat of the saddle and with many saddles that I sit on, (my seatbones are 6.5" apart) that part of the seat is too narrow.
 My seatbones miss the seat altogether and are sitting on the 'ridge', or, with some saddles, past the seat itself!!
 This then lowers the sensitive bits down onto the saddle, as the saddle seat falls away the lower down you go.
 Your 'Bits' are then crunched against the narrow or high twist and it is hell after 20 minutes or so.

-You must always choose a saddle that fits you own conformation in this area.
-I myself need a saddle with a wider twist, a shallow rise towards the pommel and a wide seat, or I can't ride in it for very long!
+You must always choose a saddle that fits your own conformation in this area.
+I myself need a saddle with a wider twist, a shallow rise towards the pommel and a wider seat, or I can't ride in it for very long!
 The saddle in the next photo would kill me!!
-It is very narrow where my seatbones sit – my seatbones would be wider than the seat.
+It is very narrow where my seatbones sit – my seatbones would be wider than the seat in this area.
 The narrow, high upward curve of the twist would ‘Mush’ my bits.